umarsheikh13/windbreakercss/README.md

 ## Usage

-Using the mixin is straight forward, just pass in the options and it'll generate the css.
+Create your utility config and pass it to the mixin `windbreakercss-utility` and it will genreate all the classes.

 ```scss
 $separator: '\\:';